 One plant I haven’t bought yet is the one that will go right in the corner near the new grill screen; I’m thinking something with purple leaves.
 I’ve gotten a number of suggestions already (like Smoke Vush — which I think might be too big, so maybe a Dwarf Loropetalum?), but I’d love to hear your favorite purple-leafed shrubs!

 New landscape edging

-For this, I’m using my favorite landscaping edging that I discovered a few years ago.
+For the flower bed’s perimeter, I’m using my favorite landscaping edging that I discovered a few years ago.

 While it’s a little more $$ than the rubbery stuff you can dig down into the ground, I buy it for all of the combined features:

 - flexible enough to make curves, but rigid enough so that it stays put

 - low enough to the ground that it will hold just the right amount of mulch, but not be too visible by itself when looking at a garden bed

 - you don’t have to dig — just add spikes where you want, and hammer them in; one of the tough parts about Georgia is that we have red clay rather than “real” dirt, so digging can be a real chore